 If you love the look of this beautiful palm tree, check out the Dwarf Sugar Palm Tree for similar applications.

-Call us to see if we currently have the Fishtail palm tree in stock, or visit our Garden Center in Pine Island to see for your self.
-If you can’t take it home with you, we also deliver and install in Cape Coral, Fort Myers, Naples and all of Southwest Florida!
+Call us to see if we currently have the Fishtail palm tree in stock, or visit our Garden Center in Pine Island to see for yourself.
+If you can’t take it home with you, we also deliver and installation in Cape Coral, Fort Myers, Naples, and all of Southwest Florida!